outcomesinsights/conceptql/doc/spec.md

 #### first
-- Node that is shorthand for writing "occurrence: 1"
+- Operator that is shorthand for writing "occurrence: 1"

 ```ConceptQL
 # For each patient, select the Condition that represents the first occurrence of an MI